 This is a large wheeled log skidder that was pulled by either a tractor or team of horses or oxen.
 It is a Berkshire Valley metal kit.
+This is another large wheeled log skidder that was pulled by a team of horses or donkeys.
+It is a Berkshire Valley metal kit.
 This two drum winch is powered by a water cooled diesel engine.
 The winch assembly is a Durango Press kit with diesel power supplied by Charlie Brommer.
 The remainder of the model is scratchbuilt.